josecastillo/r-ainbow-flags/readme.markdown

 "None" at position 8 looks good, as it puts all the blended flags into a second column.
 The CSS class names are invisible to the end user.

-Thanks to kkress, the flair now supports hover text!
+~~Thanks to kkress, the flair now supports hover text!~~ After extensive testing, we've made the judgment that showing text alongside the flag at all times is preferable to hover text.
 If you want to add an explanation of the flag or custom text alongside the flag, put it in the "Flair Text" box.
 This is entirely optional.
+If you want the old hover text style, replace the span.flair rule with the following:

+	span.flair
+	{
+	   text-indent: -30000px;
+	}

+	span.flair:hover
+	{
+	   text-indent: 22px;
+	   width: auto;
+	   min-width: 15px;
+	   padding-right: 3px;
+	}

 Blended flags were designed by reddit user WTFcannuck; thanks so much!